strmlineapp-ux/agileflow/docs/user-manual.md

 Access your preferences by clicking your avatar in the bottom-left corner of the sidebar and selecting **"Account Settings"**.
 This page has no visible header; the user search bar is automatically focused to make finding other users easier.

 Your user preferences appear in a compact, icon-driven row on your user card.
 Hover over each icon to see its function.
+To reset a preference to its default value, hold down your chosen modifier key (e.g., `Shift`) and click the preference icon.

 - **Set Custom Primary Colour**: Click the palette icon to open a color picker and choose a custom color that overrides your theme's default.
 - **Change Colour Scheme**: Click the sun/moon icon to instantly toggle between `light` and `dark` themes.
+- **Toggle High Contrast**: Click the contrast icon to switch to a higher-contrast text color for better readability.
+- **Toggle Icon Fill**: Click the opacity icon to toggle between outlined and filled icons across the app.
+- **Font & Icon Weights**: Use the popover sliders to adjust the global font weight and icon "grade" (boldness).
+- **Icon Optical Size**: Use the popover slider to adjust the global size of icons.
+- **Border Radius**: Use the popover slider to adjust the roundness of corners on cards and other elements.
 - **Set Default Calendar View**: Click the calendar icon to open a compact popover menu and select which calendar view you want to see when you log in.
 - **Set Time Format**: Click the clock icon to choose between 12-hour and 24-hour time display from a popover menu.
 - **Enable Easy Booking**: Click the toggle icon to turn on or off the ability to quickly create events by clicking on empty calendar slots.
 The current status (**On** or **Off**) is shown in the tooltip.
-- **Set Drag Modifier Key**: Click the `smart_button` icon to set a custom modifier key (`Shift`, `Alt`, `Control`, or `Meta`) that must be held down to initiate drag-and-drop actions.
-The tooltip for this icon will show the currently selected key.
+- **Set Modifier Key**: Click the `keyboard_command_key` icon to set a custom modifier key (`Shift`, `Alt`, `Control`, or `Meta`) that must be held down to trigger secondary actions like reordering items or resetting preferences.
 - **Link Google Calendar**: To connect your Google Calendar, hover over the status dot on your avatar in the sidebar user menu.
 If disconnected, a tooltip will prompt you to click to connect.
 A simulated Google sign-in will appear and, once complete, will enable features like creating Google Meet links for your events.

 ## 8. Management Pages (Admin & Manager Roles)